Notice

 Understanding AS 5369:2023

-AS 5369:2023 provides comprehensive guidelines for the reprocessing of reusable medical devices.
-The standard outlines the necessary steps and procedures to help ensure that devices are effectively cleaned, disinfected, and sterilized.
+AS 5369:2023 provides important guidelines for the reprocessing of reusable medical devices.
+The standard outlines the important steps and procedures to help ensure that devices are effectively cleaned, disinfected, and sterilised.
 It covers a wide range of devices used in medical and non-medical settings.

 Key updates in AS 5369:2023 include:

 • Spaulding classification: Devices are classified based on their intended use (Critical, Semi-critical, or Non-critical) before being assigned to a Product Family.
-Only Semi-critical and Critical devices need to be sterilized, while Non-critical devices require cleaning and disinfecting.
+Critical devices must be sterilised.
+Semi-critical devices, which come into contact with mucous membranes or non-intact skin, should be sterilised or high-level disinfected depending on the risk of infection and the nature of the device.
+Non-critical devices require cleaning and low-level disinfection.

 Benefits of AS 5369:2023